Jaideepb/MultiClientChat/README.md

 ---------------

 Details:
-1.User registers
+- User registers
-2.Authenticates/login
+- Authenticates/login
-3.Check all logged-in users, along with their status 4.Send message to particular user
+- Check all logged-in users, along with their status
+- Send message to particular user
-5.Send message to a group of user's
+- Send message to a group of user's
-6.Broadcast message
+- Broadcast message
-7.Logout
+- Logout

 Server:
 - Stores all the registered users.